timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 ```

 In the commercial version of Spring Cloud Gateway we define routes in a Kubernetes resource called `SpringCloudGatewayRouteConfig`.
-Lets define routes for both the product and order services.
+Let's define routes for both the product and order services.

 These routes are simple in that they just have a path predicte to define what path to the gateway will route the requests to the services and then uses a filter to strip those
 paths from the request before its routed to the downstream services.